 New York: Bank didn't lend to blacks in Buffalo

-Schneiderman said the lawsuit is part of a wider investigation by his office into redlining, in which a lender denies access to mortgages or charges more in certain neighborhoods based on race.
+Schneiderman says the lawsuit is part of a wider investigation by his office into the illegal practice of redlining, in which a lender denies access to mortgages or charges more in certain neighborhoods based on race.

 The lawsuit alleges that more than 75 percent of Buffalo's African-American population was denied access to the bank's mortgage products.